antvis/Graphin/packages/graphin-site/docs/manual/main-concepts/events.en.md

 Our interaction on the graph will actually trigger the event.
 For example, when the window is zoomed out, Graphin will automatically update the width and height of the canvas. when the canvas is zoomed out, only KeyShape is reserved by default.

-我们可以通过 G6 的 API 来对事件进行监听。
+We can monitor events through the G6 API.

 ## Supported events